John Landis: Twilight Zone deaths and legal action against Landis

-Landis and four other crew members were charged with involuntary manslaughter.
 The prosecutors demonstrated that Landis was reckless and had not warned the parents, cast or crew of the children's and Morrow's proximity to explosives, or of limitations on their working hours.
 He admitted that he had violated California law regulating the employment of children by using the children after hours, and conceded that that was wrong, but still denied culpability.
+Metallurgist Gary Fowler testified that the heat from two explosions engulfed and delaminated the helicopter's tail rotor, causing it to fall off, and that there had been "no historical basis" for the phenomenon.

-Numerous members of the film crew testified that the director was warned of the extreme hazard by technicians but ignored them.
-After a nine-month jury trial during 1986 and 1987, Landis, represented by criminal defense attorneys Harland Braun and James F. Neal, and the other crew members were acquitted of the charges.
+Deputy District Attorney Lea Purwin D'Agostino stated that Landis was acting "cool", "slippery" and "glib" during the trial, and that his testimony contained inconsistencies.
+After a ten-month jury trial that took place in 1986 and 1987, Landis—represented by criminal defense attorneys Harland Braun and James F. Neal—and the other crew members were acquitted of the charges.

-Landis was later reprimanded for circumventing California's child labor laws in hiring the two children.
-The incident resulted in stricter safety measures and enforcement of child labor laws in California.
-The parents of the children sued, and eventually settled out of court with the studio for $2 million per family.
-Morrow's children, one of them being actress Jennifer Jason Leigh, who was 20 at the time, also settled out of court for an undisclosed sum.
+Both Le's and Chen's parents later filed civil suits against Landis and other defendants and eventually settled out of court with the studio for $2 million per family.
+In 1988, Landis was reprimanded by the Directors Guild of America for unprofessional conduct on the set of the film and the California Labor Commission fined him $5,000 for violating child labor laws.
+Additionally, Cal/OSHA issued 36 citations and $62,375 in fines, although this amount was later reduced to $1,350.
+Warner Bros. vice president John Silvia also spearheaded a committee to create new safety standards for the film industry.

 During an interview with journalist Giulia D'Agnolo Vallan, Landis said, "When you read about the accident, they say we were blowing up huts—which we weren't—and that debris hit the tail rotor of the helicopter—which it didn't.
 The FBI Crime Lab, who was working for the prosecution, finally figured out that the tail rotor delaminated, which is why the pilot lost control.
 The special effects man who made the mistake by setting off a fireball at the wrong time was never charged."

-Following the accident, Steven Spielberg ended his friendship with Landis.